cheeseandcereal/adamcrowder.net/content/posts/node-express-api-and-aws-alb-502/index.md

 By default, the idle timeout of an ALB is 60 seconds, which is fairly reasonable for most applications.
 Assuming we keep this default, here's an example for how to set the keepAliveTimeout of the http server created by Express.

+---

+**Edit 03/2020:**

+As helpfully mentioned in the comments of this post, there is [currently a regression bug](https://github.com/nodejs/node/issues/27363) in the behavior of the `keepAliveTimeout` functionality, that may require _also_ setting the `headersTimeout` of the same NodeJS http.Server object to be above the `keepAliveTimeout`.

+This change has been documented in the example below.

+---

 ```javascript
 const express = require('express');
 const app = express();